CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-19-introduction-Shiny-hidden.md

 # Introduction

-New teaching methodologies have arised during the last years and many of them have been leaded by the introduction of emerging technologies.
-Bright examples are *Active Learning* or *Research-Informed Learning* phylosophies which aim to give a more participative role to the students and motivates the learning proccess by means of practical examples.
+New teaching methodologies have arisen during the last years and many of them have been leaded by the introduction of emerging technologies.
+Bright examples are *Active Learning* or *Research-Informed Learning* philosophies which aim to give a more participative role to the students and motivate the learning process by means of practical examples.

-In addition to be a pontetially more enjoyable approach, these methodologies have demostrated to improve significanly the performance of the students in many areas of knowledge in high level education.
+In addition to be a potentially more enjoyable approach, these methodologies have demonstrated to improve significantly the performance of the students in many areas of knowledge in high level education.
 Freeman et Al (2014) compared the performance in undergraduate science, technology, engineering, and mathematics courses under traditional lecturing versus *Active Learning* and concluded that "average examination scores improved by about 6% in Active Learning sections, and that students in classes with traditional lecturing were 1.5 times more likely to fail than were students in classes with Active Learning".
 As another example, Fawcett (2018) introduced Interactive Shiny Apps for supporting *Research-Informed Learning and Teaching*.
-They studied its effect on students' responses in data analysis work, and assigments that require the interpretation of methods in a recently published paper.
+They studied its effect on students' responses in data analysis work, and assignments that require the interpretation of methods in a recently published paper.
 For doing so, they compare the results of student who had access to the Apps versus student that did not and they concluded that the methods benefited students, not only in terms of their ability to understand and implement advanced techniques from the recent literature but also in terms of their confidence and overall satisfaction with the course.
 In the same direction, Williams and Williams (2017) and Doi et al (2016) used R Shiny App as support for their innovation teaching projects.

-Universities and academic staff have noticed the potencial of such as Shiny R Applications as a teaching tool and they have put effort on developing repositories with examples in different topics.
+Universities and academic staff have noticed the potential of such as Shiny R Applications as a teaching tool and they have put effort on developing repositories with examples in different topics.

  - [http://stat.psu.edu/information/shiny-pilot](http://stat.psu.edu/information/shiny-pilot)
  - [https://statistics.calpoly.edu/shiny](https://statistics.calpoly.edu/shiny)